-Styling an Embedded Operator Widget
+Styling the Embedded Operator Widget

 Part Theming